no1xsyzy/fyp/interim.md

 Also, there are many techniques to achieve it.
 Futures or promises can set up what will be executed next after former result has been retrieved or former operation is completed.
 Streams can set up flows of data without any coupling behaviour.
 Dataflow can ensure data change repectively among different parts of system. [@rp_vs_rs]

 There haven't been really good languages to write a reactive system.
 Most popular languages are based on object-oriented programming paradigm, which emphasizes on packing properties and methods in one object, just like how we understand the realworld.
 Another programming paradigm is called functional programming, which comes from pure mathematics.
 Neither of them is good for representing data exchanges between parts of the whole application.
-What's more, trying to build a reactive system in those languages still need sequential codes instead of markups to assign all those parts together.
+What's more, those languages are still imperative language, which need codes to "assign" them together.
 <!-- TODO: citation needed -->

 Briefly, reactive systems are good but hard to create.